awsdocs/amazon-eks-user-guide/doc_source/network-load-balancing.md

       kubectl apply -f sample-deployment.yaml
       ```

-1. Create a service with an internal Network Load Balancer that load balances to IP targets\.
+1. Create a service with an internet-facing Network Load Balancer that load balances to IP targets\.

    1. <a name="network-load-balancing-service-sample-manifest"></a>Save the following contents to a file named `sample-service.yaml` file on your computer\.
 If you're deploying to Fargate nodes, remove the `service.beta.kubernetes.io/aws-load-balancer-scheme: internet-facing` line\.